 - Personal information, including contact information and mailing address

-- Transcripts from undergraduate universities and first semester of medical school
+- Official transcripts from undergraduate universities and first semester of medical school

-- Personal Statement (stating why you would like to do research in cancer imaging)
+- Statement of Research Experience and Areas of Interest (stating why you would like to do research in cancer imaging)

 - Two letters of reference with contact information (one from your dean and one from medical school professor/college professor)